 Bringing Electrics and Plumbing Services into a Kitchen Extension

 At some point in the process you will need to ensure first fix electrical works are carried out, and your electrician will need to check the existing system to see whether rewiring is necessary.
 The electrician should then return to carry out second fix electrics – such as connections to plug sockets – before the worktops are fitted.

 - You will need to call in a plumber to check the existing pipework is in good condition.
 You will need to ensure you have both a hot and cold water supply, as well as a waste pump from the sink to the outside.
 Appliances, such as your washing machine and dishwasher, will also need to be connected to the water supply.

 There is a lot to consider when creating a kitchen diner.
 What style of kitchen will you go for — do you have it compliment or contrast with the tone of the rest of the house, and how will you adapt it to suit your lifestyle?

-When planning the layout of your kitchen diner, you will need to keep in mind the basics of what each kitchen requires (fridge freezer, cooker, sink) and then add features around these items.
+When planning the layout of your kitchen extension, you will need to keep in mind the basics of what each kitchen requires (fridge freezer, cooker, sink) and then add features around these items.
 As kitchen diners are a multifunctional space, zoning the cooking and eating areas will be important.